ManasiPandit48/Movie-Recommendation-systems/Collaborative_Filtering/README.md

 This project involves creating a movie recommendation system using collaborative filtering techniques.
 The system utilizes the MovieLens dataset to recommend movies to users based on their previous ratings.

 Collaborative filtering is a technique used in recommendation systems to predict the preferences or ratings of a user for a particular item based on the preferences or ratings of many other users.
-The fundamental idea behind collaborative filtering is that users who agreed in the past will agree in the future
+The fundamental idea behind collaborative filtering is that users who agreed in the past will agree in the future.

 ## Requirements

 The following packages are required to run this project: